Simen Berg Saksvik

 Background and activities

-Project coordinator for the multicenter study NORSE4, at the department of mental health.
-In NORSE4 we are investigating the effects of a digital version of cognitive behavioral therapy for insomnia at different health centers in Norway.
+Post doc at the Trondheim Sleep and Chronobiology Research Group.
+I am currently working and coordinating the multicenter study NORSE4, at the department of mental health.
+This is a randomized controlled trial where we are investigating the effect of digital cognitive behavioral therapy for insomnia for patients (N=800) referred to mental health services in Norway

 Scientific, academic and artistic work